 It was sudden, the lead truck, a Ford Expedition, explodes in a blinding flash.
 There’s a delayed sound; it’s deafening and accompanied by the unmistakable smell of high-explosive cordite, the bridge sways under the blast.
 The truck leaps off the road, erupting in a mushroom cloud of vapor and fire settling back in a smoking pile of melting plastic, glass, and metal.

-Wintour’s driver slams on the brakes, gears grind into reverse.
+Their driver slams on the brakes, gears grind into reverse.
 He twists his body for a view out the rear door windows.
 It’s too late.
-The following truck meets the same fate they’re bookended by smoldering heaps of scrap metal.
+The following truck meets the same fate, they’re bookended by smoldering heaps of scrap metal.

-A black van arrives immediately from the opposite direction, zig zagging to avoid the smoldering wreckage and screeches to a halt beside Wintour’s SUV.
+A black van arrives immediately from the opposite direction, zig-zagging to avoid the smoldering wreckage and screeches to a halt beside Wintour’s SUV.
 The driver wears mirrored RayBans over the vision slit on his mask.
-The motor keeps running, five men jump from the sliding starboard door They’re equipped like special forces.
-Black jumpsuits, canvas flight boots, bullet proof vests, webbed ammunition belts and shoulder holsters holding Glock-45 side arms.
-They carry AK-47 automatic rifles with Trijicon mounted sights, they’re wearing black ski masks and RayBans.
+The motor keeps running, five men jump from the sliding starboard door.
+They’re equipped like special forces, black jumpsuits, canvas flight boots, bulletproof vests, webbed ammunition belts and shoulder holsters holding Glock-45 side arms.
+They carry AK-47 automatic rifles with Trijicon mounted sights, they’re also wearing black ski masks and RayBans.
 Their black wireless headsets are outside the masks, the mics adjusted against the mesh opening for their mouth.

 The smaller one has a knapsack, black, too big for him.
-He turns his back to a teammate, he yanks the zipper, the flap falls exposing a single mound of putty-like substance about the size of a softball, it’s high explosive C-4.
-It’s heavier than it appears, the attacker struggles to pull it loose from the Velco binding.
-He inserts the detonator and cap, and sets the timer for 60 seconds.
-Cargo doors are most vulnerable at their locking point, he slaps the putty against the lock and steps around the side of the truck and stoops low with the others.
+He turns his back to a teammate who yanks the zipper, the flap falls exposing a single mound of putty-like substance about the size of a softball, it’s high explosive C-4.
+It’s heavier than it appears, the attacker struggles to pull it loose from the Velcro binding.
+He inserts a detonator and cap and sets the timer.
+Cargo doors are most vulnerable at their locking point, he slaps the putty against the lock and steps around the side of the truck stooping low with the others.
 The explosion shatters the lock, both doors swing open and dangle from damaged hinges barely able to hold them.

 The small one jumps in, throwing out luggage and scrambling toward Alex.
 The security guard is leveling his own Glock 45 at the man, but he hesitates a moment too long.
 The red dot from the Trijicon sight, aimed by the backup shooter, finds the center of his forehead.
 Bone and brain fragment from the melon-sized exit wound splatter the windshield.
 The driver goes for a concealed weapon but reconsiders; the truck is surrounded.